miku-gg/miku/docs/src/guides/bots/create-bots.md

 ### Creating a bot

+!!!warning Deprecated Builder
+The current builder is deprecated.
+Please use https://build.miku.gg instead (or http://localhost:8586 locally).
+!!!

 To create a bot, go to your local `http://localhost:8585/` where the bot directory is.
 Then click on the `Build bot` button in the header.

 ![](/assets/create_bot_ui.png)